d-wdj/BB2491/bin/readme.md

 and sums the transcripts that map to the same gene.
 Output file ready for DE analysis.

 2. Differential Expression Analysis
 * *DESeq2.Rmd/DESeq2.R*: Takes in the processed raw_count files, appropriate the input for DESeq2 in R then generate .tsv files containing the statistical analyses across the different disease states.
 * *DESeq.Rmd/DESeq.R*: Similar to DESeq2, but appropriates it for DESeq instead.
 * *Limma.Rmd/limma.R*: Loads the processed raw_count files and conduct DE analysis using the limma package.

 3. Post-DESeq2
 * *prep_piano.py*: Converts the Ensembl gene IDs to HPA gene symbols.
 Also filters down the results to only the protein-coding genes.
+* *filter_deseq2.py*: Collects all the genes that are differentially expressed (FDR threshold: 5%) then append information of the type of RNA expression and the TPM value from the Human Protein Atlas.

 Other:
 * *qval_check.Rmd*: miniscript to check for DE-genes at FDR 5%.